 [kir] Widespread.
-Also in Afghanistan, China, Kazakhstan, Russian Federation, Tajikistan, Turkey, United States, Uzbekistan.
-2,450,000 in Kyrgyzstan (1993 UBS).
-Population total all countries: 2,941,930.
+3,830,000 in Kyrgyzstan (2009 census).
+Population total all countries: 4,331,020.
+Ethnic population: 3,800,000 (2009 census).
 Status: 1 (National).
 Statutory national language (2010, Constitution, Art 10(1)).
 Alternate Names: Kara-Kirgiz, Kirghiz, Kirgiz Dialects: Northern Kyrgyz, Southern Kyrgyz.
 Classification: Turkic, Western, Aralo-Caspian Comments: The names Eastern Kyrghyz and Western Kyrghyz have been erroneously applied to Kazakh.
 Increasing education.
 Muslim (Sunni), Buddhist (Lamaist).